squarcleconsulting/ukrefimpactmined/README.md

 ---------------------------------------------------
 ## Usage

-These codes were tested on OSX 10.13.6, Ubuntu 16.04.5 LTS (in [Nectar Cloud](https://nectar.org.au/)), and R under version 3.5.
+These codes were tested on OSX 10.13.6, Ubuntu 16.04.5 LTS (in the [Nectar Cloud](https://nectar.org.au/)), and R under version 3.5.
 They had not been tested on Windoze machines but you may be able to run them with cygwin installed.

 master.sh is the master shell script for running (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R sequentially.
 Because of licencing restriction on the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute the underlying case studies.
 Also bewarned that (3) will take approximately 5 days to complete (I'll look into optimise the code in next iteration).
 Also note that there are dependencies on (1), (2) and (3) - (3) depends on (2) depends on (1).